 \subsubsection{Case Study}

-A case study is performed to check the generated bundles and intents by Zero-shot, Few-shot, and IDCL.
+A case study is performed to check the generated bundles and intents by Zero-shot, Few-shot, and AICL.
 Due to space limitations, we only show one sampled test session on Electronic in Figure~\ref{fig:good-case}.
 For \textit{bundle generation}, it's evident that Zero-shot only manages to generate a portion of the Galaxy Tab and Protection bundle, overlooking the TV Box bundle.
-Few-shot, on the other hand, identifies three bundles, but the first is a subset of the GT, and the last, combining the iPad case and Galaxy Tab, is less coherent.
-In contrast, DICL consistently and effectively generates all bundles that perfectly align with the GT.
+Few-shot, on the other hand, identifies three bundles, but the first is a subset of the ground truth, and the last, combining the iPad case and Galaxy Tab, is less coherent.
+In contrast, AICL consistently and effectively generates all bundles that perfectly align with the ground truth.
 For \textit{intent reasoning}, all methods perform similarly in terms of Naturalness and Coverage.
-However, DICL demonstrates a superior performance in terms of Motivation.
-For example, the intent associated with the TV Box bundle `Upgrade Your Streaming Experience' is more motivational than the intents `Streaming Box' (GT) and `Streaming Player' (Few-shot).
+However, AICL demonstrates a superior performance in terms of Motivation.
+For example, the intent associated with the TV Box bundle `Upgrade Your Streaming Experience' is more motivational than the intents `Streaming Box' (ground truth) and `Streaming Player' (Few-shot).